Birds Canada/Oiseaux Canada

 OVERVIEW

-About Birds Canada:
+About Birds Canada/Oiseaux Canada:

 Birds Canada is a 4-star charity that is financially transparent.
 Its results reporting grade is a B, which is average.
 Birds Canada’s overhead spending is 21%, which is within Ci’s reasonable range.
-The charity has reserve funds to cover program cost for almost 1 year.
+The charity has reserve funds to cover program cost for almost one year.

 Founded in 1960, Birds Canada works to conserve wild birds in Canada through science, partnerships, public engagement, and advocacy.
 The charity hopes to increase the understanding, appreciation, and conservation of birds in Canada.
 Since 1970, 3 billion birds (nearly 1 in 3) have been lost in North America and almost 60% of Canada’s grassland birds have disappeared.